Limited Resources: Circumstances Fall Short¶

 8 We do not want you to be unaware, brothers, of the hardships we encountered in the province of Asia.
 We were under a burden far beyond our ability to endure, so that we despaired even of life.
 9 Indeed, we felt we were under the sentence of death, in order that we would not trust in ourselves, but in God, who raises the dead.
 10 He has delivered us from such a deadly peril, and He will deliver us.
 In Him we have placed our hope that He will yet again deliver us.

-How does Paul describe the severity and nature of the hardships they encountered in the province of Asia (v.8)?
+How does Paul describe the severity of the hardships encountered in the province of Asia (v.8)?

-• They were under a burden "far beyond our ability to endure," to the point of despairing even of life.
-It was a total collapse of human resources.
+- They were far beyond our ability to endure, to the point of despairing even of life.

-How do circumstances that are far beyond our ability reveal our own limitations and potential areas of misplaced trust?
+How do circumstances, far beyond our ability, reveal limitations and potential areas of misplaced trust?

-What profound statement does Paul make about their internal experience, and what divine purpose does he immediately connect to it (v.9)?
+What profound statement does Paul make about their feelings; what divine purpose does he immediately connect to it (v.9)?

 Why is God's purpose to kill self-trust often a necessary, though painful, part of our spiritual growth?